AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ICAEXBasicObject/CAEXSequence.md

 ICAEXBasicObject.CAEXSequence Method
 ====================================
-AutomationML 2.1 APIGets the CAEXSequence owned by this instance, which contains the specified CAEX object.
+Gets the CAEXSequence owned by this instance, which contains the specified CAEX object.
 For example, if the specified object is a revision object, the sequence of the revision objects [Revision][1] is returned.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)